Qowaiv/qowaiv-js/GETTING_STARTED.md

 ## Prerequisite

-You are running on linux or running in a linux wsl environment.
+You are running on Linux or running in a [Linux WSL](https://learn.microsoft.com/windows/wsl/install) environment.

 To setup your environment we are depending on devbox to have an isolated environment and all required tools are pre installed